WAPunsisiYemaniPerera/express-ts/README.md

 ---

-## 💡 Tips
+## 💡 Pro Tips

-- Change the port or DB URL in `.env`
+- Change port or DB URL in `.env`
 - Add new routes in `src/routes/`
 - Use TypeScript interfaces for safer code
-- Check terminal for errors and logs
+- Check your terminal for errors and logs

 ---

-## 🏆 Start Building!
+## 🎉 Start Building!

 This template is perfect for learning, prototyping, or launching your next API project.
-Feel free to explore, modify, and ask questions!

----
+Explore, experiment, and make it yours!